-Electrical Engineering Internships.
 Every HBU Electrical Engineering major will complete at least one internship before graduation.
-Every student in the College of Engineering also will complete a major industry-driven project during the senior year.
-HBU staff will assist you in finding Electrical Engineering internship opportunities from among many corporate partners.
+Every student in the College of Science and Engineering also will complete a major industry-driven project during the senior year.
+HBU staff will assist students in finding Electrical Engineering internship opportunities from among many corporate partners.

 Delve into more about Electrical Engineering and what you’ll study.

-In HBU’s College of Engineering, first-year Electrical Engineering projects use a versatile hardware platform (mobile electronics kit, computing kit) to provide Electrical Engineering majors with hand-on projects while learning the intricacies of engineering and computing.
+In HBU’s College of Science and Engineering, first-year Electrical Engineering projects use a versatile hardware platform (mobile electronics kit, computing kit) to provide Electrical Engineering majors with hands-on projects while learning the intricacies of engineering and computing.
 In this immersive learning environment, as Electrical Engineering students deal with actual problems that require physical and practical solutions, they develop problem-solving, critical thinking, communication and other non-technical skills.
-Also, at the very start of their first year, Electrical Engineering majors begin learning to address cyber-related issues (e.g., security, Internet of Things, embedded systems, software protection, network defense, programming, mobility, etc.).
+Also, at the very start of their first year, Electrical Engineering majors begin learning to address cyber-related issues (e.g., security, Internet of Things, embedded systems, software protection, network defense, programming and mobility).

-Electrical Engineering majors benefit from HBU’s unique curricular threads, which are broad themes or topics that are part of all HBU College of Engineering programs.
+Electrical Engineering majors benefit from HBU’s unique curricular threads, which are broad themes or topics that are part of all HBU engineering programs.
 Curricular threads include Cloud Computing (storage, access, security), Cyber Security, Data Analytics and AI (Big Data, Machine Learning, Artificial Intelligence), Mobility and Wireless Security (mobile devices, Internet of Things) and Project Management.

-HBU is one of 63 Christian colleges in the United States that offer engineering programs .
-The mission of HBU is to provide a learning experience that instills in students a passion for academic, spiritual and professional excellence as a result of our central confession, “Jesus Christ is Lord.”
+HBU is one of 63 Christian colleges in the United States that offers engineering programs.
+The mission of HBU is to provide a learning experience that instills in students a passion for academic, spiritual and professional excellence as a result of our central confession: “Jesus Christ is Lord.”

-Hands-on Learning.
-Electrical Engineering majors benefit from the Securing America’s Future through Engineering (SAFE) Lab courses, which provide a strong foundation in all degree programs in the HBU College of Engineering.
-The SAFE Lab courses are taught in specially designed classrooms with tables seating four students with ready-to-use fabrication equipment, including soldering irons and other tools.
+Electrical Engineering majors benefit from the Securing America’s Future through Engineering (SAFE) Lab courses, which provide a strong foundation in all HBU engineering degree programs.
+The SAFE Lab courses are taught in specially designed classrooms with tables for four students with ready-to-use fabrication equipment, including soldering irons and other tools.
 For Electrical Engineering majors, these real-world applications build confidence, promote retention of knowledge and provide a much-needed, hands-on context for students living in our digital age.